The rag and bone man who bought unwanted items to sell on

 Totter: another name for the rag and bone man

 My father was at one time a rag and bone man, and he described himself as a 'totter'.

 We always referred to rag and bone men as totters too.
 Where this name came from have no idea.

 The end of the rag and bone man

 At the outbreak of the Second World War most of the younger rag and bone men were called up to serve in the armed forces and the older men transferred to work elsewhere for the war effort.

 There was what was called the National War Effort where everybody was asked to donate glass, iron, aluminium, glass, old clothing and paper, as resources for fighting the war.
 We were asked to take whatever we had to a designated area at the end of the road where great heaps accumulated.
 This was donated for free and collected by designated contractors.

-After the war rag and bone man did re-appear briefly, mainly using vans, although some clung to their horses.
-One only has to watch a box set of DVDs of Steptoe and Son to get a flavour of how they survived.
+After the wars rag and bone man did re-appear briefly, mainly using vans, although some clung to their horses.
+One only has to watch a box set of Steptoe and Son to get a flavour of how they survived.
 Harold like his father had served in the army, but returned to the streets of London.
-Their old yards where the horses were stabled and they stockpiled their scrap materials had been taken over for housing.
+Their old yards where the horses were stabled and where they stockpiled their scrap materials had been taken over for housing.